 - USB 2 HDD: < 60 MB/s

-We have not yet found a way to get a usable estimate of read speed with
+We have not yet determined a way to get a usable estimate of read speed with

 dsync, etc. options don’t seem to work on read.